DLiNa/dlina.github.io/_posts/2017-10-03-Subgraphs.md

 | …              | …      | …                | …                    |

-In this approach, the assumed paths when bridging the infinite distance between two subgraphs are much longer than with the previous algorithms.
-The differences in the average distances only become visible after the decimal point.
-This approach might make sense in some contexts, but not in our case.
+In this approach, the assumed paths when bridging the infinite distance between two subgraphs are much longer than with the previous algorithms, and almost equal: differences in the average distances really only become visible after the decimal point.
+So while this approach might make sense in some contexts, it is not very helpful in our case.

 All told, our maxim really has to be, and not only when confronted with
 subgraphs: **Know your implementation!**